atifquamar07/atifquamar07.github.io/content/project/adasearch/index.md

 **Beats fine-tuning in some settings:** With the same inference budget, ADASEARCH surpasses SFT on IMDB and improves over DPO in safety comparisons.

- {{< figure src="projects/adasearch/fig3.png" caption="Decay schedule outperforming SFT on IMDB and improving safety vs DPO settings" >}}
+ {{< figure src="projects/adasearch/res.png" caption="Win-Rates(%) of ADASEARCH vs BON" >}}

 **Small models can punch up:** With ADASEARCH-Decay, several ~7B models achieve win-rates that beat a LLaMA-405B baseline in head-to-head comparisons on HH-RLHF.
-See Table 3 for per-model numbers. :contentReference[oaicite:14]{index=14}
+See Table 3 for per-model numbers.

 **Generalizes to beam search:** ADABEAM with a Decay schedule outperforms uniform Tree-BoN and Growth on HH-RLHF across models.